Mara-Li/obsidian-canvas-css-class/README.md

 ## Append behavior

-The plugin will add, by default, the css class to `.workspace-leaf.mod-active .view-content` of the canvas file.
+The plugin will add, by default, the css class to `.workspace-leaf-content` of the canvas file, but it can be changed using the settings of the plugin.

 This allows a better compatibility when you switch of focused file, because the css class will be conserved.
 The problem is that the css class is not conserved and exported when you export as an image.